Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

    * Manage notification settings
    * Use an action-based messaging extension
    * Expand the notification on the meeting stage
-1. **Dimiss**: Dismisses a single notification.
+1. **Dismiss**: Dismisses a single notification.
 Always use the upper-right close icon.
 1. **Actions**: Optional; depends on your use case.
 1. **Input error**: When required, displays a short error message.
 1. **Aggregate count**: When required, shows if there's more than one active modal (count includes all apps).